sleekmason/Lilidog-Bookworm/README.md

 This leaves out any recommended or suggested packages, allowing for complete control over package installation.
 No unwanted packages will be installed by default.
 This can be changed after install if desired.

-- Tint2 is the panel by default, with an option to use FbPanel if desired.
-Currently available tweaks for tint2 include transparency, time format, autoshrink, autohide, and position (top or bottom).
-These can be accessed from either the menu, or in the tint2panel itself under the 'T2' icon.
+- Tint2 is the panel by default.
+Currently available options for tint2 include icon type, icon size, transparency, time format, autoshrink, autohide,and position (top or bottom).
+These can be accessed from either the toggles menu, or in the tint2panel under the 'T2' icon.

 - Jgmenu is the menu for all versions.
 Huge amount of customization available.
 Go to menu -> configuration -> jgmenu.conf for how to change and add items.